New Source to Target experience

 - This is not recommended, as it may cause inconsistencies in your data extraction.

-To learn more on selecting time periods, refer to the Source to Target River - general overview.
+For more information on selecting time periods, refer to the Source to Target River - general overview.

 Table settings